Plants to create a Privacy Hedge: Options for Oregon

 You may want to refer to The Portland Plant List comprised of two lists and supporting information: the Native Plants List and the Nuisance Plants List.
 Both plant lists are integral to the City of Portland’s natural resource protection program and invasive species management strategy.
 You can find the Tree and Landscaping manual for Portland here.

 Kristina Browning is a five-star rated real estate agent in Oregon City, also serving Portland and West Linn.
-If you are online searching for a realtor, reference the list of reviews by scrolling down on the Buy and Sell pages on my website and then Call, Text or email me to share your timeline and goals.
-We’ll put a plan of action together.
+If you are online searching for a realtor, reference the list of reviews by scrolling down on the Buy and Sell pages on my website and then Call, Text or email her to share your timeline and goals.

 If you are considering moving to Oregon City, visit the website OregonCityGuide.com for more information on the town itself.